 Frequently Asked Questions for Students

 We know you are more than your credit score, and we believe your past achievements are an important indicator of your potential.
-That’s why Meritize looks beyond FICO and uses your previous academic, military, or work achievements to enhance your credit evaluation and potentially improve your loan options.
+That’s why Meritize looks beyond FICO and uses your previous academic or military achievements to enhance your credit evaluation and potentially improve your loan options.

-Unlike most lenders, Meritize goes beyond just looking at your FICO score and considers your academic, military, or your work achievements to enhance your credit evaluation and potentially improve your loan options.
+Unlike most lenders, Meritize goes beyond just looking at your FICO score and considers your academic or military achievements to enhance your credit evaluation and potentially improve your loan options.
 Even students who may lack a co-borrower can improve their loan options by sharing their past merits.

 - We never sell your information to third parties.